-Stocks edge higher in early trading, led by airlines, tech
+Stocks edge higher as Xilinx leads tech company rally

-NEW YORK (AP) — Stocks are edging higher in early trading Thursday as investors react to the latest fourth-quarter earnings reports from corporate America.
-American Airlines is rallying after it beat analysts' expectations, while spice maker McCormick is sinking.
-Technology companies are climbing.
+NEW YORK (AP) — Stocks are mostly higher at midday Thursday as investors react to the latest fourth-quarter earnings reports from corporate America.
+Technology companies are climbing and American Airlines is rallying after it beat analysts' expectations.
+Spice maker McCormick is sinking.

-The European Central Bank confirmed that it plans to leave interest rates unchanged until this summer at the earliest, and left its support from the European economy unchanged despite a variety of concerns including trade tensions, slowing economic growth, and the effects of Britain's pending departure from the European Union.
+The European Central Bank confirmed that it plans to leave interest rates unchanged until this summer, and left its support from the European economy unchanged despite a variety of concerns including trade tensions, slowing economic growth, and the effects of Britain's pending departure from the European Union.

-TURBULENCE WARNING: Airlines rallied 5.7 percent to $33.45 after reporting solid results in its latest quarter, and Southwest climbed 4.7 percent to $53.43.
-JetBlue jumped 3.2 percent to $17.79.
-Some carriers warned that the partial shutdown of the federal government will cost them money in January.
+TURBULENCE WARNING: American Airlines rallied 4.9 percent to $33.21 after reporting solid results in its latest quarter, and Southwest climbed 4 percent to $53.06.
+JetBlue jumped 4.9 percent to $18.08.
+Some carriers warned, however, that the partial shutdown of the federal government will cost them money in January.
 Southwest said the shutdown could cost up to $15 million, echoing Delta's warning earlier this month that it would cost that company $25 million in revenue.

-TECH: Chipmaker Xilinx surged 17.5 percent to $105.24 after its third-quarter results topped expectations.
 Cloud computing company Citrix Systems dropped 7 percent to $101.10 after its forecasts for the current quarter disappointed investors.

+I THINK I CAN: Railroad operator Union Pacific rose 3.3 percent to $159.39 after the company said it delivered more freight in the fourth quarter and increased prices.
+Its profit and revenue both topped Wall Street expectations.

 ECB WATCH: The European Central Bank did not change its interest rates or its projection for when it might start raising them.
 European Central Bank head Mario Draghi says risks to the European economy are increasing and the bank is ready to "adjust all of its instruments" if it runs into serious trouble.